 Embody a soldier in Shooting ranges

-Indulge in natural environment in Cu Chi Wildlife Rescue Station
+Indulge in the natural environment at Cu Chi Wildlife Rescue Station

 Hand-pick fresh fruits at Cu Chi Garden